Santangelo1/OnlineShoppingSystem/README.md

-# OnlineShoppingManagementSystem
+# Online Shopping Management System

 Il carrello della spesa- The shopping cart

 ## Project Overview

-This project is an online shopping cart application that allows users with the ability to browse products, manage a shopping cart, place orders, and simulate a payment system.
-The system also includes an admin panel that enables inventory management, sales tracking, and customer support functionality.

-## Key Features
+The Online Shopping System is a console-based e-commerce platform designed to provide seamless shopping experiences for customers and management functionalities for administrators.
+It includes features such as product catalog management, order processing, payment simulation, and sales analytics.

 ### Core Features

 - **User Authentication**: Supports sign-up, login, logout, and profile management for users.

-- **Product Catalog**: Allows users to view, search, and sort through available products.
+- **Product Catalog**
+- Add, update, delete, and search for products.
 -
-- **Shopping Cart**: Users can add products to their cart, update quantities, and proceed to checkout.
+- **Shopping Cart**
+- Add items to the cart, view cart, and search for products.
 -
-- **Order Management**: Users can view order history, track order status, and admins can view all orders.
+- **Order Management**
+- Place and manage orders, view order history
 -
-- **Payment Integration**: Simulates payment processing with options for different payment methods.
+- **Payment Integration**
+- Simulate payments for checkout.
 -
+- **Admin Panel**
-- **Admin Panel**: Admins can manage products, view detailed sales reports, and handle customer queries.
+- Manage inventory, view sales reports, and handle customer queries.

 ### Innovative Features